 Saksham Khosla’s new report, India’s Universal Basic Income: Bedeviled by the Details, provides a deep dive into the Economic Survey’s proposal, bringing to light both what the proposal envisions and what it fails to address.
 Khosla’s report recommends that, rather than rely exclusively on the survey’s proposed course of action, Indian policymakers use large-scale experimental evaluations to reveal the most effective role for UBI in India’s welfare architecture.

-Please join us for a special Google Hangout discussion with Saksham Khosla, Rinku Murgai, and Justin Sandefur.
-Carnegie’s Milan Vaishnav will moderate.
+Carnegie hosted a Google Hangout discussion with Saksham Khosla, Rinku Murgai, and Justin Sandefur.
+Carnegie’s Milan Vaishnav moderated the discussion.

 Saksham Khosla is a research analyst at Carnegie India.

 Rinku Murgai is a lead economist in the Poverty and Equity Global Practice of the World Bank.

 Justin Sandefur is a senior fellow at the Center for Global Development.